Tax guide

 How to Build a Tax-Ready Document Vault with MyeCA

-MyeCA's document workflow is built to help taxpayers and businesses create a single source of truth for tax filing, CA review, compliance, and notice response.
+MyeCA's document workflow gives taxpayers and businesses a single source of truth for tax filing, CA review, compliance, and notice response.
+This guide explains how to build and maintain that structure across a financial year.

 FolderWhat to store